Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Introduction

-\IEEEPARstart{P}{anoramic} videos (also known as omnidirectional, spherical, and \mdegr videos) are gaining increasing popularity owing to their ability to provide a more immersive viewing experience.
-However, streaming and rendering \mdegr videos with minimal delay for real-time immersive and interactive experiences remains a challenge due to the big data volume involved.
-To address this, viewport-adaptive streaming solutions have been developed, which transmit portions of the video in the user's field of view (FoV) at the highest possible quality while streaming the rest at a lower quality to save bandwidth.
-These solutions rely exclusively on accurate prediction of the user's future scanpath~\cite{noton1971scanpaths,noton1971scanpathsineye}, which is a time series of head/eye movement coordinates.
-Generally, scanpath prediction is an effective computational means of studying and summarizing human viewing behaviors when watching \mdegr videos with a broad range of applications, including panoramic video production~\cite{perazzi2015panoramic,zoric2013panoramic}, compression~\cite{ng2005data,cai2022overview}, processing~\cite{xu2017subjective,sitzmann2018saliency}, and rendering~\cite{rhee2017mr360,lee2017high}.
+\IEEEPARstart{P}{anoramic} videos (also known as omnidirectional, spherical, and \mdegr videos) are gaining increasing popularity owing to their ability to provide more immersive viewing experience.
+However, streaming and rendering \mdegr videos with minimal delay for real-time immersive and interactive experience remains a challenge due to the big data volume involved.
+To address this, viewport-adaptive streaming solutions have been developed, which transmit portions of the video in users' field of views (FoVs) at the highest possible quality while streaming the rest at lower quality to save bandwidth.
+These solutions depend crucially on accurate prediction of users' future viewpoints, typically in the form of visual saliency maps~\cite{zhu2019prediction,zhu2021viewing} or scanpaths~\cite{noton1971scanpaths,noton1971scanpathsineye}.
+A saliency map is an image that highlights the regions that are most likely to attract human attention, computed as the spatial aggregation of human scanpaths at a particular time instance.
+In contrast, a scanpath is represented as a time series of head/eye movement coordinates.
+Here, we focus on scanpath prediction, which provides an effective means of studying and summarizing viewing behaviors of a group of users when watching \mdegr videos with a broad range of applications, including panoramic video production~\cite{perazzi2015panoramic,zoric2013panoramic}, compression~\cite{ng2005data,cai2022overview}, processing~\cite{xu2017subjective,sitzmann2018saliency}, and rendering~\cite{rhee2017mr360,lee2017high}.